-This course is designed to provide an in-depth knowledge of the following eight evidence categories: glass, textile fibres, paint, fire debris, explosives, firearm discharge residues, illicit drugs, and hair.
+This course is designed to provide an in-depth knowledge of the following eight evidence categories: glass, textile fibers, paint, fire debris, explosives, firearm discharge residues, illicit drugs, and paper, inks and toners.
 Each standalone module introduces the evidence type and its forensic significance, details the relevant distinguishing and discriminating characteristics for the trace material in question, presents the analytical techniques commonly applied in the criminalistics laboratory, and discusses data interpretation and evidential value.
 The course is unique in terms of its coverage of these trace evidence categories from an operational forensic science perspective.

 This course is taught by Western Sydney University as part of a collaborative venture between the University of Florida and Western Sydney University, Australia.

 |Module 8||Paper, Inks and Toners|

 At the end of this course, students should be able to: